mizu-dump/mz-fabricmc.github.io/README.md

 * Improving stability and performance.
 * Enhancing the mod installation experience.

 We welcome community feedback and suggestions for our roadmap.
-Please feel free to open a feature request in our [issue tracker](https://github.com/mizu-dump/mz-fabricmc.github.io/issues).
+Please feel free to open a feature request in our [Issue Tracker](https://github.com/mizu-dump/Fabric/issues).